alliedcode/PasskeysRailsDemo/README.md

 Apple has a good description of the [security of passkeys](https://support.apple.com/en-us/HT213305).
 The first claim is that *Passkeys are a replacement for passwords.
 They are faster to sign in with, easier to use, and much more secure.*

 Passkeys are built on the WebAuthentication (or "WebAuthn") standard, which uses public key cryptography.
-They have some pretty [readale docs](https://webauthn.guide/) as well.
+They have some pretty [readable docs](https://webauthn.guide/) as well.